 Shane is from Bindoon, where together with his wife Bridgette and son Michael they grow citrus and run a packing shed.
-Packing citrus from their own orchard (Niela Citrus) as well as citrus from Moora Citrus that is managed by Shane.
-They also pack fruit from other growers in the Bindoon, Gingin area
+Packing citrus from their own orchard (Niela Citrus) as well as other orchards north of Perth in Gingin, Bindoon and Moora.

 Shane has grown citrus since 1990 and during this time has seen grower funds used as part of the successful introduction of the Citrus IDO project, Citrus Quality Assurance, the development of the ‘blue sticker’ campaign for citrus, the change to millimetre sizes for packing and the introduction of the WA citrus fruit maturity code.
 These initiatives have resulted in new and traditional citrus varieties having improved visual and eating qualities and marketed in a way that appeals to consumers in a range of new and established markets.